Noratrieb/bool-toggle/README.md

 It is only available when compiling with `--cfg enterprise_license` and obtaining an enterprise license.
 For license inquiries, send mail to `/dev/null`.

+## Architecture

+Tis Crate features the world's most resilient bit filping algorithm.
+It's code adheres to the highest clean code standards and aims to provide a maintainable and future proof solution to all the boolean toggling needs there are.

 ## MSRV

 The minimum supported Rust version of this crate is 1.1000.0.